What you'll learn on this podcast episode

 It's not like an avalanche, but it is growing steadily.
 In more developed markets.
 One could argue that there are way too many apps out there already, making the app space extremely competitive.
 Even if there are not many apps in the E&C space, it doesn't matter.
 There are tons of apps.
 So when a user sees another app offering, they're kind of reluctant to download and go, "Oh Jesus, this is like my 200th app kind of thing."
 So that could be a reason as well.
 I think that we've looked at some adoption rates from some of the partners that we've had, and we're hovering above 10%.
 And I think that's a pretty good, that's a very good and strong adoption rate.
 So I'm not really worried about that.
 But I think unless something radical happens in the phone world or the app world, I think we are going to see a steady climb.

 I mean, it could be at an increasing rate, but everything kind of points to a solid but steady climb.
 And then we can also help matters by thinking of different new ways of making our app more useful.
 And that's why we just release things like the iPad version of the app, which nicely caters to many salespeople that are in the field all the time or their ordering system is through an iPad.
-So it's just an easy dance over to the Connect app.
+So it's just an easy dance over to the Catalyst Mobile app.
 So I think eventually, maybe the game changer will be the app to LRN's other products, like maybe Console.
 I don't expect like a, as I said before, a shift in demand.
 I do expect a continuing growth, but a strong, healthy growth in demand.

 Carolyn Grace: Absolutely.
 And I think that's a really good level setting of the data and contextualizing of the data because you do make a great point that the idea of an ethics and compliance app is in of itself a very new concept in addition to just access to mobile devices in general.
 It's newer than say, Western audiences or even just our own company, tend to think about it.
 And so I think you mentioned the adoption rate within LRN's own product as an encouraging sign.
 I think another encouraging sign from the program effectiveness report is that the majority of respondents, 56% in fact did say that integrating major ethics and compliance program elements into a mobile app is a high priority for their program in the near future.
 What I'd like to know is what recommendations would you give to those folks who are just starting out?